WXPN

-WXPN (88.5 FM) is a non-commercial, public radio station licensed to the Trustees of the University of Pennsylvania in Philadelphia, Pennsylvania, that broadcasts an adult album alternative (AAA) radio format, along with many other format shows.
-WXPN produces World Cafe, a music program distributed by NPR to many non-commercial stations in the United States.
+WXPN (88.5 FM) is a non-commercial radio station licensed to the Trustees of the University of Pennsylvania in Philadelphia, Pennsylvania, that airs an adult album alternative (AAA) format.
+WXPN produces World Cafe, a music program distributed by NPR to non-commercial stations in the United States.
 The station's call sign, which is often abbreviated to XPN, stands for "Experimental Pennsylvania Network".
-The broadcast tower used by WXPN is located at, in the antenna farm complex in the Roxborough section of Philadelphia.
+The station's transmitter is located at the antenna farm complex, in the Roxborough section of Philadelphia.